nzdavidv/pages/_posts/2025-07-16-StoraLinux2.md

 - <a>https://www.cablecat.dk/sites/openstora/<a>
 - <a>https://github.com/evgkirov/stora-debian-install<a>

-Wheezy is way too old but that is what I got from https://github.com/evgkirov/stora-debian-install
+Wheezy is in fact way too old but that is what I got from https://github.com/evgkirov/stora-debian-install

 ## Preparing the USB Debian OS

 ```
 My laptop is running Ubuntu.
-I plugged in a USB drive, and then unmounted it.
+I plugged in a USB hard drive.
+I have done booted with a USB stick and it worked ok as well.

 # umount /media/david/root1
 # mkfs.ext2 /dev/sda1